devuxd/devx.cs.gmu.edu/README.md

 ## How to use this repo
 The are two folders in this repo:
 - [`docs_src`](docs_src) (for humans): the source content used to generate the site.
-Editing this folder will redeploy the website, it will take some minutes to be reflected, please be patient.
+Editing this folder will redeploy the website, it will take some minutes to be reflected, please be patient (after a week GitHub removes Jekyll's build caches).
 The project will automatically generate the website each time changes are pushed to the the `docs_src` folder in the master `branch`.
 You can inspect the current build process at the [Actions tab](../../actions/).
 Visit the `docs_scr` [folder](docs_src) for more details on how to customize the website styles, layouts and content.

 - `docs` (for machines): the automatically generated site, this is used by GH-pages to publish the site. **Do not edit this folder**.